-Working as a temporary or gig worker is a rapidly-growing alternative to more traditional employment scearios.
-Gig jobs vary widely across skillsets and industries, examples being freelance writing, digital marketing, working as an office temp, developing software as an independent contractor, selling on etsy, driving for Uber, and many many more.
+Working as a temporary or gig worker is a rapidly-growing alternative to more traditional employment scenarios.
+Gig jobs vary widely across skill sets and industries, examples being freelance writing, digital marketing, working as an office temp, developing software as an independent contractor, selling on etsy, driving for Uber, and many many more.

 Why Temporary/Gig Work?

 Gig work can provide a viable income as well as be a sound strategy for creating more permanent work.
 Many new Berkeley graduates use gigs to smooth the transition from school to a career job.
 Other alum prefer them for the long-term because of the flexibility, independence and entrepreneurial opportunities they offer.
 Gig work is great for providing:

 - experience during transitional periods such as post-graduation, summers, and gap years

 - a chance to try on a career direction before making a broader commitment

 - the opportunity to utilize or develop more than one professional interest or skill set